raspberrypilearning/magic-8-ball/worksheet.md

 ## What's next?

 - The text is scrolling using the default colour white.
 Could you add some code to change the colours?
 See the [getting started with Astro Pi resource here](https://www.raspberrypi.org/learning/getting-started-with-astro-pi/worksheet/) to help.
 - Can you create a pixel art image of a magic 8 ball to appear on the LED matrix as part of the program?
+See [drawing shapes and patterns](https://github.com/raspberrypilearning/astro-pi-guide/blob/master/inputs-outputs/led-matrix.md) in this resource.
 - Could you add sound effects to your program to make it more interesting?